Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Regenerated the vendored `spirv`/`rspirv` crates from the repo's SPIRV-Headers snapshot so opcodes such as `OpConditionalExtensionINTEL` are part of the grammar.
 - [x] Updated the rspirv loader to treat the INTEL conditional capability/extension/entry-point instructions as module-scope records and surfaced new FPEncoding operands through the assembler/disassembler.
 - [x] Added a regression test (`disassembly_handles_conditional_extension_intel`) to ensure the Rust disassembler accepts binaries containing `OpConditionalExtensionINTEL` without falling back.
+- [x] Honoured `PRESERVE_NUMERIC_IDS` in the Rust assembler/disassembler with regression tests mirroring `TextHandler.PreserveNumericIds` coverage.
 - [ ] After the rspirv upgrade, re-tune the formatter to satisfy the legacy gtest fixtures (`BinaryToText.*`, `IndentTest.*`, string literal round-trips, float_controls2 round-trips).
-Remaining work is to reconcile the `BinaryToText`/`IndentTest` fixtures and `TextHandler.PreserveNumericIds` before the milestone can close.
+Remaining work is to reconcile the `BinaryToText`/`IndentTest` fixtures before the milestone can close.
 String literal escaping now mirrors the legacy toolchain (including multi-line literals), so the `StringLiterals/RoundTrip*` cases no longer require falling back.
   - The current gate now routes through the Rust disassembler for all option combinations (including default/zero options); diagnostics flow through the Rust context via the FFI, and `REORDER_BLOCKS` is handled natively.

 ## Active Milestone: Matrix Layout Decorations